 People with ESKD are at dramatically increased risk of premature CVD, 5-20 times that of the general population.
 However, while CVD risk is greatly increased, the prominent mode of death in most ESKD registries is sudden cardiac death, for example, due to arrhythmia.
-The relationship between cholesterol and CVD risk is not clear and the phenomenon of reverse epidemiology is well documented in ESKD with a 'J' or 'U'-shaped relationship between cholesterol and mortality, possibly driven by malnutrition or inflammation being associated with lower serum cholesterol levels.82
+The relationship between cholesterol and CVD risk is not clear and the phenomenon of reverse epidemiology is well documented with a 'J' or 'U'-shaped relationship between cholesterol and mortality, possibly driven by malnutrition or inflammation being associated with lower serum cholesterol levels.83

 Commencement of renal replacement therapy (dialysis or transplantation) for ESKD is associated with the need for major lifestyle changes including dietary and fluid restrictions, hospital attendance and medication.
 This is a time of increased vulnerability to various physical and psychological stresses, and the risk of cardiovascular events increases.
-During this period, it is appropriate to review medication regimens including management of lipid-lowering therapy.
-For some, continuation of lipid-lowering therapy may be inappropriate following commencement of dialysis.
+During this period, it is appropriate to review medication regimens.
+For some, continuation of hypolipidaemic agents may be inappropriate.
 On the other hand, those on dialysis who have subsequently undergone renal transplantation are more likely to benefit from lipid-lowering therapy.

-The leading cause of graft loss is death with a functioning graft, while the leading cause of death in renal transplant recipients is CVD.83 Therefore, it is important to lower cardiovascular risk.
-Lipid-lowering therapy is likely to be beneficial for many renal transplant recipients.84
+The leading cause of graft loss is death with a functioning graft, while the leading cause of death in renal transplant recipients is CVD.84 Therefore, it is important to lower cardiovascular risk.
+Lipid-lowering therapy is likely to be beneficial for many renal transplant recipients.85